S-08874

 Enforcement Authority

 No enforcement mechanism is specified in the bill.
-The provision would be codified in the General Business Law (§ 399-m-1), which is generally enforced by the New York Attorney General under Executive Law § 63(12) and potentially by local consumer protection agencies.
-No private right of action is created by the bill.
+The provision would be added to the General Business Law (Article 26), which is generally enforced by the New York Attorney General under Executive Law § 63(12) and the general consumer protection provisions of GBL § 349.
+No private right of action is created by this bill.

 Penalties